fbpx

 Small mistakes will happen, they’re unavoidable.
 Successful HVAC project managers will have the know-how to quickly rectify the situation.
 It can be a great opportunity to teach a new or old employee a new skill or life lesson.

-If you admit your mistakes and place blame where it doesn’t belong – you can create an environment that encourages discourse or lying (making more issues in the short and long term).
+If you admit your mistakes and place blame where it doesn’t belong – you can create an environment that encourages discourse or lying.
+This can cause more issues.

 One of the fastest ways to get left behind in business is by not utilizing the industry technology that’s available to you.